ClickHouse/clickhouse-docs/contrib-writing-guide.md

 ### Installing npm and yarn

-note: we use [yarn classic](https://classic.yarnpkg.com/lang/en/) to build the ClickHouse docs.
+We use [yarn classic](https://classic.yarnpkg.com/lang/en/) to build the ClickHouse docs.

 #### Linux (deb)